telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

-Now, do the following exercise, based on what you know from [update context](#update-context-elements): Do the following 4 updates, in sequence and letting pass more than 5 seconds between one and the next (to avoid losing notifications due to throttling):
+Now, do the following exercise, based on what you know from [update context](#update-context-elements): Do the following 4 updates in sequence, letting pass more than 5 seconds between one and the next (to avoid losing notifications due to throttling):

 -   update Room1 temperature to 27: nothing happens, as temperature is